 How Do I Make My Sub Box Louder?

 There are various ways to increase the volume and sound output of your sub box.
 An easy option involves stuffing your sealed sub enclosures with poly-fill, this serves as a way to tighten the vocals.
-Asides that, you can toggle the tuning and tweaking of your sub box till you find a variation you like.
+Besides that, you can toggle the tuning and tweaking of your sub box till you find a variation you like.

 Does Subwoofer Box Shape Matter?

 Yes, the shape of your subwoofer box is a huge part of how it produces sounds.
-Audiophiles and sound experts agree that all sub boxes should feature at least one angle in its design.
+Audiophiles and sound experts agree that all sub boxes should feature at least one angle in their design.

 Can A Box Be Tuned Too Low?